 A mediator has many advantages, namely:

-- To a seasoned mediator dispute resolution is nothing new.
-Because of this they offer bring new angles to solve current issues drawn from his / her past experiences with former clients.
+- To a seasoned mediator, dispute resolution is nothing new.
+Because of this, they offer to bring new angles to solve current issues drawn from / her past experiences with former clients.
 However, on the same note, the mediator also can see when a mutual resolution between partners is not possible.

-If all else has failed and the dispute is growing from bad to worse the last action to avoid any further damage is to hire a lawyer to make sure the split happen with minimal incident.
-It is in times of heated arguing where partners may try and remove their counterparts without the using the correct protocol which can lead to devastating lawsuits.
+If all else has failed and the dispute is growing from bad to worse the last action to avoid any further damage is to hire a lawyer to make sure the split happens with minimal incident.
+It is in times of heated arguing that partners may try and remove their counterparts without using the correct protocol which can lead to devastating lawsuits.

-By engaging in a lawyer who proposes legal options you can severe ties and avoid further Partnership disputes.
-Such measures could involve buying out the other partner or if a partner is undermining the company by stealing clients and tarnishing the company reputation having an injunction put into place.
+By engaging a lawyer who proposes legal options you can sever ties and avoid further Partnership disputes.
+Such measures could involve buying out the other partner or if a partner is undermining the company by stealing clients and tarnishing the company’s reputation having an injunction put into place.